opacity

 without affecting the child elements.

-In this article, you will be presented with two methods to work around this limitation for background images with opacity.
+In this article, you will learn two methods to work around this limitation for background images with opacity.
+These methods will help you achieve the desired transparency effect on background images without compromising the visibility of the content within the element.

 If you would like to follow along with this article, you will need: